-Pomsky is a hybrid or ‘designer’ dog breed that is a cross between a Pomeranian and a Siberian Husky.
+A Pomsky is a hybrid or ‘designer’ dog breed that is a cross between a Pomeranian and a Siberian Husky.
 Also known as a Pomeranian Husky.

-It looks like this cute Husky Pomeranian mix has taken social media and the internet by storm in last couple of years.
+This cute Husky Pomeranian mix has taken social media and the internet by storm in last couple of years.

+And why not?
+This new designer breed is getting popular for a reason, it is one of the cutest dogs you will ever find.
 If you are looking to learn more about this amazing new designer dog, you are at the right place.
-You will find everything you are looking for about the pomsky dogs here.
+You will find everything you are looking for about the Pomsky dogs here.

 Whether you are a prospective parent or already a proud owner, our goal is to provide our readers with the most up to date information on the breed.
 We try to keep it simple & fresh, adding articles regularly and we try to keep it light and incorporate a lot of pictures.

 To be clear, we are not Pomeranian Husky breeders, however we do have a very coveted listing of Pomsky breeders so be sure to check it out if you are ready to bring one of these sweet puppies home!

 Check out the biggest list of Pomsky breeders on the internet.

 Let’s start with the little history and background.

 A Husky Pomeranian is a dog breed which appeared in 2013 and gained huge traction and attention for its cuteness and playful nature.

 Since it was bred in the past few years there is limited history and background available on the breed – things like life expectancy and potential health problems as these dogs grow older is not fully known.